What is an investigation summons?

-You should have received a Claim (Form 3) at least 21 days (but this period is usually much longer) before receiving the Investigation Summons from the Court.
-The Investigation Summons must be given to you personally.
+You should have received a Claim (Form 1 or Form 1S) at least 28 days (but this period is usually much longer) before receiving the Investigation Summons from the Court.

 I owe the debt.
 What can I do?

 It is not too late to try and negotiate a payment arrangement with the creditor before going to Court on the Investigation Summons.
-If you need help contact a financial counsellor and it is free to see one.
+A free financial counsellor can help you work out a budget and negotiate with your creditor.
 If the creditor or debt collector will not talk to you or wants more than you can afford then you will have to go to Court.

 What happens at an Investigation Hearing?

 The purpose of the hearing is to look at your financial position to determine whether you are able to pay the debt and if so, how you will pay it.

 Unless the Court otherwise orders, any investigation summons in the Magistrates Court must be returnable at the Court nearest to the place of residence of a judgment debtor or witness who is an individual, or a registered or principal office of a judgment debtor which is not an individual.
 [Uniform Civil Rules rule 203.4(4)]